 Duke Law School awards three-year scholarships to entering law students.
 All scholarships are based in part on merit, defined broadly to include academic excellence as well as a range of other personal accomplishments and experiences.

 To apply for a scholarship, applicants that are selected for admission will complete the Scholarship Application Form.
 The form is emailed to applicants and is also located on the Welcome website.
 The Scholarship Application Form will allow you to choose whether you would like apply for a scholarship based on merit or on merit and financial need.
-Those who choose to apply on the basis of merit and need are also required to complete the Need Access application.
+Those who choose to apply on the basis of merit and need are also required to complete the CSS PROFILE application.

 Note: In determining need, the law school considers all sources of income, including parents' income and financial situation.

 Some scholarship candidates are selected each year to receive special recognition as named scholars.
 Applicants are considered for these scholarships based on their scholarship application; no separate application is necessary.
 The most significant scholarship offered by Duke Law School is the Samuel Fox Mordecai Scholarship.
 It is a merit-based scholarship that covers full tuition for three years of law school.
 The scholarship is designed to recognize and continue to nurture outstanding leaders.
 Recipients are selected based on their academic records and demonstrated accomplishments.

 Students that are selected for admission are encouraged to apply for scholarship funding as early as possible.
 Materials submitted late in the admissions decision process will put the student at a disadvantage; as our funding is limited, we may not be able to fund late applicants.